Internet in Egypt: Ministerial statement

-The Minister of Communications and Information Technology, Tarek Kamel, said in the July 2007 news that the ADSL would be turned from Unlimited to Limited with a Quota at a starting price of E£45 for the 256k/64k and a 2GB limit for the download and so on.
+The Minister of Communications and Information Technology, Tarek Kamel, said in the July 2007 news that the ADSL would be turned from Unlimited to Limited with a Quota at a starting price of E£45 for the 256k/64k and a 2 GB limit for the download and so on.
 The widespread use of local line sharing limited ISPs' subscribers' fiber-optic and increased the network's traffic burden.
 However, almost all the ADSL users, especially the students and users of unlimited ADSL, refused the offer.
 Most users had concluded that if this plan were to be imposed, they would cancel their subscriptions because they wanted the Internet to be unlimited.

 The plan was to start the limited ADSL Packages on 1 September 2007.
 However, it turned out that Tarek Kamel was to aim specific offerings at different price ranges for other individuals unable to subscribe to an unlimited package.
 As such, the unlimited packages remained as is and are available through all major ISPs with no changes in price, while the limited ADSL price ranges are now discounted, with the existing unlimited policies having no fair usage policy, except for ADSL2+.

 Introduction of ADSL2+

-In April 2008, ADSL2+ was introduced in Egypt at speeds up to 24mbit.
-Now, most ISPs have capped all the unlimited ADSL offerings to a quota of between 100GB and 200GB per month, calling it a Fair usage policy.
-All speeds from 1mbit/256k up to 24mbit are capped to up to 200GB per month.
-ISPs stated that the 200GB quota was huge, and users could download up to 60 large movies, 10,000 large songs, browse endlessly and send up to 2 million emails a month.
+In April 2008, ADSL2+ was introduced in Egypt at speeds up to 24 mbit.
+Now, most ISPs have capped all the unlimited ADSL offerings to a quota of between 100 GB and 200 GB per month, calling it a Fair usage policy.
+All speeds from 1 mbit/256k up to 24 mbit are capped to up to 200 GB per month.
+ISPs stated that the 200 GB quota was huge, and users could download up to 60 large movies, 10,000 large songs, browse endlessly and send up to 2 million emails a month.
 Most users are divided upon this cap, especially heavy P2P users.
-Going above the monthly quota would result in throttling speeds of 512kbit/s for the rest of the month.
+Going above the monthly quota would result in throttling down to unworkable speeds starting from at the highest 512 kbit/s to potentially far lower depending on the service provider and region for the rest of the month.